-Further, individuals erect a higher burden of proof on others who have committed breaches of trust to prove they are subsequently trustworthy (Kim et al., 2009) and we believe this coincides with negative emotional content in the relationship (e.g., anger and fear).
-This emotional content then decreases the likelihood of the focal individual attributing an external reason for the initial betrayal or attributing an internal reason for a positive outcome in an exchange (Tomlinson & Mayer, 2009).
-Additionally, once such a negative memory exists, the cognitive-behavioral cycle initiated in any subsequent exchange may lead the focal individual to engage in an act aimed at harming the target (Bies & Tripp, 1996).
-As a result, one major negative anchoring event makes it more likely that a second negative anchoring event will take place, and it is this second negative anchoring event that makes it even harder for the relationship to revert to a reciprocal state (e.g., Maxham & Netemeyer, 2002).
+Further, individuals erect a higher burden of proof on others who have committed breaches of trust to prove they are subsequently trustworthy (Kim et al., 2009), and we believe this coincides with negative emotional content in the relationship (e.g., anger and fear).
+This emotional content then decreases the likelihood the focal individual will attribute an external reason for the initial betrayal or will attribute an internal reason for a positive outcome in an exchange (Tomlinson & Mayer, 2009).
+Additionally, once such a negative memory exists, the cognitive behavioral cycle initiated in any subsequent exchange may lead the focal individual to engage in an act aimed at harming the target (Bies & Tripp, 1996).
+As a result, one major negative anchoring event will make it more likely that a second negative anchoring event will take place, and it is this second negative anchoring event that will make it even harder for the relationship to revert to a reciprocal state (e.g., Maxham & Netemeyer, 2002).

-It follows from this logic that after a negative anchoring event the most that the relationship can be repaired to is rationality, an "uneasy peace" where the individual acts solely to maximize and protect their own interests without any concern for the outcomes (benefits or damages) to the target (Emerson, 1976).
-It's highly unlikely that an individual, for example, who feels they have been unfairly dismissed would ever go back to work for an employer even if they received complete satisfaction (e.g., via an excessive damage award) from the results of litigation unless they received significant contractual protection (e.g., Lind, Greenberg, Scott & Welchans, 2000).
-Trust has also been found to be harder to fully repair when the violated individual believes they were deceived (Schweitzer, Hershey & Bradlow, 2006).
-Following a negative anchoring event, positive consideration of benefits to the target in exchanges, as is required in reciprocity, becomes difficult to achieve once the individual defines himself or herself as being in opposition to the other party - the damage is "irreversible" (Bies & Tripp, 1996: 259).
+It follows from this logic that after a negative anchoring event the most that the relationship can be repaired to is rationality-an "uneasy peace" where the individual acts solely to maximize and protect his or her own interests without any concern for the outcomes (benefits or damages) to the target (Emerson, 1976).
+It is highly unlikely, for example, that an individual who feels he or she had been unfairly dismissed would ever go back to work for an employer even if he or she received complete satisfaction (e.g., via an excessive damage award) from the results of litigation, unless the individual received significant contractual protection (e.g., Lind, Greenberg, Scott, & Welchans, 2000).
+Trust has also been found to be harder to fully repair when a violated individual believes he or she was deceived (Schweitzer, Hershey, & Bradlow, 2006).
+Following a negative anchoring event, positive consideration of benefits to the target in exchanges, as is required in reciprocity, becomes difficult to achieve once the individual defines himself or herself as being in opposition to the other party; the damage is "irreversible" (Bies & Tripp, 1996: 259).

-Proposition 4: A positive anchoring event that moves a relationship to a different rule will be more likely to occur in a negative non-reciprocal relationship that reached the negative state through via a gradual process than through a prior anchoring event.
+Proposition 4: A positive anchoring event that moves a relationship to a different rule will be more likely to occur in a negative nonreciprocal relationship that reached the negative state through a gradual process than through a prior anchoring event.

-When a positive non-reciprocal relationship forms following a gradual series of positive exchanges, extrinsic and intrinsic investments in the relationship accumulate (Rusbult, 1983), which leads to exchange partners being more likely to overlook and/or forgive transgressions (Finkel et al., 2002).
-Each step up the ladder represents a period of time where the exchanges in the relationship are likely to have generated increased satisfaction amongst both parties and therefore have led to deeper commitment (Rusbult, 1983).
-The relationship slowly builds from being based on reciprocity to one mutually governed by other-directed rules (e.g., altruism) such that by the time the relationship reaches a non-reciprocal state it's unlikely that a subsequent event will reverse the process.
-On the other hand, even though the memory may have been rehearsed several times, we believe that positive relationships reached via anchoring events are nevertheless more susceptible to reversion to reciprocity or to a negative non-reciprocal state because the investments are not as rich, creating a greater likelihood of a mismatch between actions and expectations.
+When a positive nonreciprocal relationship forms following a gradual series of positive exchanges, extrinsic and intrinsic investments in the relationship accumulate (Rusbult, 1983), and this leads the exchange partners to more likely overlook and/or forgive transgressions (Finkel et al., 2002).
+Each step up the ladder represents a period of time where the exchanges in the relationship are likely to have generated increased satisfaction among both parties and therefore to have led to deeper commitment (Rusbult, 1983).
+The relationship slowly builds from being based on reciprocity to being mutually governed by other-directed rules (e.g., altruism) such that by the time the relationship reaches a nonreciprocal state, it is unlikely that a subsequent event will reverse the process.
+However, even though the memory may have been rehearsed several times, we believe that positive relationships reached via anchoring events are nevertheless more susceptible to reversion to reciprocity or to a negative nonreciprocal state because the investments are not as rich, creating a greater likelihood of a mismatch between actions and expectations.

-Proposition 5: A negative anchoring event which moves a positive non-reciprocal relationship to a different rule will be more likely to occur if the relationship reached the positive state through a prior anchoring event rather than via a gradual process.
+Proposition 5: A negative anchoring event that moves a positive nonreciprocal relationship to a different rule will be more likely to occur if the relationship reached the positive state through a prior anchoring event rather than through a gradual process.